saud-learning-services/canvas-quiz-extensions/README.md

 - We have not tested the behaviour of this script for non-published or past-due quizzes

 ## To Run

-> Are you Sauder LS Ops?
-Refer to the instructions [here](https://github.com/saud-learning-services/instructions-and-other-templates) but note that this project is only runnable via terminal for the time being.

-For more detailed instructions see [Detailed Instructions](detailed_instructions.md)

 ### First Time